riceissa/issarice.com/wiki/amazon-mechanical-turk.md

 the task payment is important, trying to identify higher quality workers, and figuring out how to enable automated supervision of work.

+# The idea

+In order to understand my excitement and willingness to try out MTurk, it is necessary to understand both the tedium of content creation work as well as my potential solution for automating the most repetitive parts.

 # Timeline

 -   2017-01-31: I seriously consider trying to use Mechanical Turk,